 2. OMEGA MAN 3

 Chia seeds, salmon and flaxseed are loaded with Omega-3 oils.
 A small spoon full of chia can help you tip the balance to the healthy omega-3 side.
 The best part is, there’s no flavor.
 You can add these seeds to anything to get your daily amount of omega-3.
 They’re also full of b-vitamins, more calcium than milk, and more magnesium than broccoli…all with the taste of whatever you’d like!

 Buy a bag of plain Almonds.
 This super nut deliver rich source of cholesterol-lowering sterols.
 Apples can block LDL oxidation, resulting in an 8 percent drop in levels.
 Apples – and their skins – contain soluble fiber, the kind that scrubs artery walls clean.

 Similar to the resveratrol in grapes, pterostilbene, an antioxidant found in blueberries, can stimulate liver cells to better break down fat and cholesterol, according to USDA scientists.
+Pterostilbene will also help provide you with better aging and even DNA repair.
 Also, Whole Grains cut your risk of heart disease by about 15 percent, as fiber acts like a scrubbing pad on the inside of your artery walls, cleaning out the bad cholesterol before it has a chance to stick around.
 Whole grains are also packed with fiber that will aid your digestion.

 Learn to love veggie patties based on soy beans and black beans.
 Red meat won’t be missed, and the flavor selections for veggie burgers are so large now, you won’t get bored.
 Dr. Praeger’s Spinach patties make excellent breadless “buns” to eat a veggie burger with all the toppings.
 Experiment, lose weight and help your ticker too.